 - The bigger the pile the bigger the strife — The more you amass your wealth, the more problems for you.

 - You can hide contentment but not suffering — It is easier to be humble than be calm.

-SUBSCRIBE TO MY NEWSLETTER TO HAVE THE STORIES DELIVERED STRAIGHT TO YOUR INBOX.
+PLEASE SUBSCRIBE TO MY NEWSLETTER TO HAVE CONTENT DELIVERED STRAIGHT TO YOUR INBOX.